Skip to content

 Table

-Typstyle currently tries to format tables into a rectangular shape.
-However, it only do such formatting when the table is simple enough.
-Namely:
+Typstyle attempts to format tables into a rectangular shape, but only when the table is simple enough.
+A table is considered "simple" if it meets the following conditions: